Kindergarten & Transitional Kindergarten (TK) Enrollment

-The enrollment date for incoming kindergartners typically falls in March preceding the school year for which one is enrolling.
+Kindergarten and Transitional Kindergarten enrollment for the 2022-2023 school year will begin January 10, 2022.
 For admittance into kindergarten, students must be 5 years of age on or before September 1 in the year of enrollment.
-For admittance into transitional kindergarten, students must turn 5 years of age between September 2 and December 2 in the year of enrollment.
+For admittance into transitional kindergarten, students must turn 5 years of age between September 2 and February 2 in the year of enrollment.

 - Proof of child’s date of birth (certified copy of Birth Certificate, Notarized Affidavit of Birth, Baptismal Certificate, Physician’s Certificate/Hospital Certificate, County Recorder’s Certificate, Passport, or Family Bible.
 Ed Code 48002).

-- Child’s current Immunization record including: four (4) Polio (three (3) is acceptable if the last dose was given on or after the fourth birthday), five (5) DTP (four (4) is acceptable if the last dose was given on or after the fourth birthday), two (2) MMR, three (3) Hepatitis B, and Varicella (chicken pox) or proof that child has had chicken pox confirmed by a health care provider.
+- Child’s current Immunization record including: four (4) Polio (three (3) is acceptable if the last dose was given on or after the fourth birthday), five (5) DTaP (four (4) is acceptable if the last dose was given on or after the fourth birthday), two (2) MMR (both given on or after the first birthday), three (3) Hepatitis B, and 2 (two) Varicella (chickenpox) or proof that child has had chickenpox confirmed by a physician.

 - Verification of residence (utility bill, receipts from rent or property tax payments).